-For a small number of messages the overhead of HTTP will likely have little impact on application power consumption.
-With large numbers of operations, however, the overhead of HTTP can have a significant impact on power consumption.
+Each application and network communication protocol has a specific overhead associated with it and can result in significant power consumption (Heinzelman et al., 2000).
+Certain protocols require more development overhead to implement, but have low runtime overhead (e.g. bandwidth consumption, message processing time, etc.).
 It is hard to determine early (e.g., at design time) in an applications lifecycle, however, how this overhead will affect power consumption and whether the number of messages transmitted will be substantial enough to impact power consumption significantly.
-This challenge is exacerbated if certain network operations consume more power than others, e.g., receiving data often consumes more power than transmitting data [27].
+This challenge is exacerbated if certain network operations consume more power than others, e.g., receiving data often consumes more power than transmitting data (Wang et al., 2006).

 For example, to provide the most accurate situational awareness to first responders-and provide the most accurate congestion information to motorists-the WreckWatch application must periodically request wreck information from the central web server.
 These updates must be done periodically and were originally intended to run over HTTP.
 Using HTTP results in a significantly less developer effort but results in a considerable amount of communication overhead from the underlying TCP and HTTP protocols, which ultimately transmits substantial amounts of data that have no relevance to the application.
 It is hard to determine at design time if/how this additional data transmission will significantly impact power consumption.
-Section 5.2 shows how we used MDE code generation to implement and analyze potential communication protocols rapidly.
+Section 4 shows how we used MDE code generation to implement and analyze potential communication protocols rapidly.

-5 The System Power Optimization Tool (SPOT)
+4 The System Power Optimization Tool (SPOT)

 This section describes the structure and functionality of the System Power Optimization Tool (SPOT), which is an MDE tool that allows developers to model potential mobile application software architectures to predict their power consumption, generate code to emulate that architecture, and then systematically analyze its power consumption properties.
-SPOT addresses the challenges described in Section 4 by allowing developers to understand the implications of their software architecture decisions at design time.
+SPOT addresses the challenges described in Section 3 by allowing developers to understand the implications of their software architecture decisions at design time.